gsoft-inc/wl-web-configs/docs/tsup/default.md

 +++
 !!! -->

-## TypeScript CLI
+## Issues with `tsc`

-Out of the box, `tsc`, the native [TypeScript CLI](https://www.typescriptlang.org/docs/handbook/compiler-options.html), offers pretty much everything that we need to compile and bundle our TypeScript libraries.
+`tsc`, the native [TypeScript CLI](https://www.typescriptlang.org/docs/handbook/compiler-options.html), pretty much offers everything that we need to compile and bundle our TypeScript libraries.
 We opted for [tsup](https://tsup.egoist.dev/) due to `tsc` lacks of support for CSS imports, a requirement for enabling Chromatic's [TurboSnap](https://www.chromatic.com/docs/turbosnap) feature.

-Given that either TurboSnap requirements or `tsx` CSS imports support change, we will reevaluate this decision.
+Given that either TurboSnap requirements or `tsc` CSS imports support change, we will reevaluate this decision.

 ## Main features

 The shared configurations offered by `@workleap/tsup-configs` includes the following features 👇

-### TypeScript
+### TypeScript features

 - Emits declaration files

-### Development
+### Development features

 - Watch mode
 - Sourcemaps

-### Production
+### Production features

 - Output to `/dist`